Where to Stay in Atlanta, GA First Time: Best Areas

 Another must-see attraction is the Martin Luther King, Jr. National Historical Park which is surrounded by the Ebenezer Baptist Church, and Birth Home of Martin Luther King, Jr.

-Downtown is well-connected public transportation and is served by MARTA stations in the area of Peachtree Center, Five Points, Garnett, Georgia State, and CNN Center.
+Downtown is well-connected public transportation and is served by MARTA stations at Peachtree Center, Five Points, Garnett, Georgia State, and CNN Center.
 If you travel to Atlanta without a car, Downtown is great place to stay, you can look for a hotel near a MARTA.

 Stay in Downtown if you are first-time visiting Atlanta and want a central location; you want a great range of hotels, bars, restaurants and attractions.